timurishmuratov7/quantum_sim/README.md

 ## :white_check_mark: Requirements ##

-Don't be boring and have g++ compiler
+Don't be boring, have a g++ compiler and cmake installed

 ## :checkered_flag: Starting ##